 DC Site Services operates on project (event) based work.
 This means that job roles vary depending on the site and the contract obtained by DC Site Services.
-You will be given a briefing on-site and a stewarding handbook regarding all health and safety regulations that you should implement within your role.
-As a steward you will be expected to act professional, courteous and attentive towards the public.
+You will be given a briefing on-site and may also be given a stewarding handbook including all health and safety regulations that you should implement within your role.
+As a steward you will be expected to be professional, courteous and attentive towards the public.
 You may also be working alongside other contractors to assist you in your role.
 You will be expected to get to know your surroundings as you will be a point of contact for the public.
-Things to think off:
+There are several things to consider such as:

 - Nearest cash point